vykuang/aoc-2023/README.md

 - odd number of pipe triggers the count
 - even turns off the count

-This requires our initial pathfinding to record the `pos` of each pipe
+This requires our initial pathfinding to record the `pos` of each pipe, which is trivial.
+It also requires us to scan both vertically *and* horizontally.
+This means recording all the hits from one scan, and cross-reference it with the other, perhaps using `set()` and then taking `len()`